Search

 Calcium is essential for overall health, but excessive intake may increase heart risk.
 Supplementation should be based on medical need rather than routine use.

-A balanced diet, adequate Vitamin D, and regular monitoring ensure safe and effective calcium intake.
+Maintaining a balanced diet, ensuring adequate Vitamin D levels, and regular health monitoring are key to safe and effective calcium intake.

 Abhayaranya Yoga Ashram